Health Insurance, Hospital Coverage and Plastic Surgery, Cosmetic Surgery (Part 1 of 2) – Terminology.

 - Benefit limitation periods – which pay reduced benefits on one or more services for a set period of time after the waiting period, then pay full benefits after this period.

 - Surgery or hospital treatment that Medicare does not pay a benefit for – Medicare pays a benefit on all medical services necessary to maintain your health, but does not cover optional treatments such as elective cosmetic surgery.

 - Single vs shared rooms – some hospital policies cover the full cost of a shared room, but not a single room.
 Depending on your policy, this limitation can apply in a private hospital, or a public hospital, or both.
 If you are admitted to a single room and your policy does not fully cover the cost, the hospital should inform you that you will need to pay the difference between the fund’s benefit and the hospital’s charge.
 Your health fund can also provide more information about your cover.

-Confused about what your private health fund actually covers?
+Confused about what your private health insurance fund like BUPA actually covers?

 It’s best to contact your private health insurer directly to find out more, and be sure you read and understand the policy materials, inclusions, exclusions and waiting periods BEFORE you choose a private health fund.

 For example, here are links to Understanding Health Insurance Funds:

 If you are having a purely cosmetic procedure versus a Plastic Surgery procedure

 More helpful terminology to understand your Private Health Fund policy before you phone them to find out if your plastic surgery procedure is covered.